Atari ST

-The Atari ST is a line of personal computers from Atari Corporation and the successor to the Atari 8-bit family.
-The initial model, the Atari 520ST, had limited release in April–June 1985 and was widely available in July.
-It was the first personal computer with a bitmapped color GUI, using a version of Digital Research's GEM from February 1985.
-The Atari 1040ST, released in 1986 with 1 MB of RAM, was the first home computer with a cost-per-kilobyte of less than US$1.
+Atari ST is a line of personal computers from Atari Corporation and the successor to the company's 8-bit computers.
+The initial model, the Atari 520ST, had limited release in April–June 1985, and was widely available in July.
+It was the first personal computer with a bitmapped color graphical user interface, using a version of Digital Research's GEM environment from February 1985.
+The Atari 1040ST, released in 1986 with 1 MB of memory, was the first home computer with a cost per kilobyte of RAM under US$1/KB.

+After Jack Tramiel purchased the assets of the Atari, Inc. consumer division in 1984 to create Atari Corporation, the 520ST was designed in five months by a small team led by Shiraz Shivji.
+Alongside the Macintosh, Amiga, Apple IIGS, and Acorn Archimedes, the ST is part of a mid-1980s generation of computers with 16 or 16/32-bit processors, 256 KB or more of RAM, and mouse-controlled graphical user interfaces.
 "ST" officially stands for "Sixteen/Thirty-two", referring to the Motorola 68000's 16-bit external bus and 32-bit internals.
-The system was designed by a small team led by Shiraz Shivji.
-Alongside the Macintosh, Amiga, Apple IIGS, and Acorn Archimedes, the ST is part of a mid-1980s generation of computers with 16- or 32-bit processors, 256 KB or more of RAM, and mouse-controlled graphical user interfaces.

 The ST was sold with either Atari's color monitor or less expensive monochrome monitor.
 Color graphics modes are available only on the former while the highest-resolution mode requires the monochrome monitor.
-Some models can display the color modes on a TV.

-In some markets, particularly Germany, the ST gained a foothold for CAD and desktop publishing.
-With built-in MIDI ports, it was popular for music sequencing and as a controller of musical instruments among amateurs and professional musicians.
+Most models can display the color modes on a TV.
+In Germany and some other markets, the ST gained a foothold for CAD and desktop publishing.
+With built-in MIDI ports, it was popular for music sequencing and as a controller of musical instruments among amateur and professional musicians.
+The Atari ST's primary competitor was the Amiga from Commodore.

 The 520ST and 1040ST were followed by the Mega series, the STE, and the portable STacy.
-In the early 1990s, Atari released three final evolutions of the ST, with significant technical differences from the original models: the Atari TT (1990), the Mega STE (1991), and the Falcon (1992).
-Atari discontinued the entire ST computer line in 1993, shifting its entire focus on the 64-bit Jaguar video game system.
+In the early 1990s, Atari released three final evolutions of the ST with significant technical differences from the original models: TT030 (1990), Mega STE (1991), and Falcon (1992).
+Atari discontinued the entire ST computer line in 1993, shifting the company's focus to the Jaguar video game console.

 Development

-The Atari ST was born from the rivalry between home computer makers Atari, Inc. and Commodore International.